7 Reasons Everyone Should Start Investing Early

 Financial terms.

-When you begin investing early, you learn:
+When you start early, you learn:

-How markets move
+- how markets move

-How to manage risk
+- how to manage risk

 Confidence grows with experience.